Altschweier: Economy

 Due to its location, Altschweier has the benefits of being at almost the same altitude as Bühl with similar temperatures year around, but protected from cold winds by the mountains from the North and East surrounding the village like a horseshoe, reaching altitudes of up to 3000 ft.
 The hills and their high quality soil offer perfect conditions for growing a variety of fruits.
 Wine is grown in the steep hills facing South; the sun can penetrate the dense leaves much better, which results in improved levels of sugar and alcohol, respectively, critical for a good wine.
 This has elevated the region to one of the top wine growing regions in Germany, with Pinot noir (Spätburgunder) and Riesling the predominant grape varieties grown.
-Several other fruits were and are still grown in Altschweier, plums among the most successful commercial fruits, the so-called Bühler Früh-Zwetschge, besides strawberries.
+Several other fruits were and are still grown in Altschweier, plums among the most successful commercial fruits, the so-called Bühler Früh-Zwetschge.
 Wine and plums are only able to support a much reduced number of full-time farmers today compared with previous centuries.
 Some run their farms or what's left over half-time or as a hobby.

 Altschweier always was and still is a rural village.
 In the past the majority of the inhabitants were involved in farming.
 Grapes were grown since medieval times.
 The population of Altschweier was much smaller then, possibly only one or two hundred people, originally farmers skilled in wine making and other related crafts.
 The making and selling of wine still is a major source of income for the inhabitants of Altschweier.
 In the region, wine making wasn't limited to Altschweier though, but also to other towns and villages alongside the foothills or the Western flank of the Black Forest mountains, a wine region called the Ortenau.
 The name Ortenau for the wine region should not be confused with the Ortenau County, even though there's some substantial overlap between the wine region Ortenau and the political region of the Ortenaukreis and the historic region Ortenau.
 The larger historic region of Ortenau, formerly Mortenau during the early days of the Holy Roman Empire, was a region settled by Alemans, reaching from the rivers of Bleich in the south to the Murg in the north, the Black Forest forming a natural border to the east, the Rhine river a natural border to the west.
 The Ortenau/Mortenau was settled by a tribe of Germanic origin around 600 A.D.
 The language spoken in Altschweier is German, the dialect is Alemannic German or Alemannisch, a Germanic language which is shared with the Alsace in France and Switzerland.
 Since these countries share the same German dialect, an independent Wiki page exists featuring this dialect as a separate 'language' besides German.